 - Political Economy II/Concepts in Political Economy;

-4 mandatory courses and a quantitative methods course (if necessary) are in the Fall semester, 20 or 28 ECTS credits.
+4 mandatory courses and a quantitative methods course (if necessary) are in the Fall semester of the first year.

 Attend remedial courses, if needed - department will inform you.

 In the Winter semester, earn approx. 25 ECTS credits, including 2 mandatory courses.

 Core discipline mandatory courses:

 - Research Design and Techniques [Scope and Methods] (Fall) – 4 ECTS;

 - Multivariate Statistical Analysis* (Winter) – 8 ECTS;

 - Thesis Writing – total of 4 ECTS.